BishopFox/badPods/manifests/everything-allowed/README.md

 ```

 ## Grab all tokens from all pods on the system
 You can access any secret mounted within any pod on the node you are on.
-In a production cluster, even on a worker node, there is usually at least one pod that has a mounted *token* that is bound to a *service account* that is bound to a *clusterrolebinding*, that gives you access to do things like create pods or view secrets in all namespaces.
+In a production cluster, even on a worker node, there is usually at least one pod that has a mounted *token* that is bound to a *service account* that is bound to a *clusterrolebinding*, which gives you access to do things like create pods or view secrets in all namespaces.

 Look for tokens that have permissions to get secrets in kube-system.